BinaryResearch/lepton/README.md

 readelf: Error: Reading 14312 bytes extends past end of file for dynamic string table
 ```

-These values can be overwritten such that Ghidra successfully loads the binary.
+These values can be overwritten such that Ghidra successfully imports the binary.
+In the script below,
+all fields having to do with sections are zeroed out:

 ```python
 #!/usr/bin/python3